OmniForcing/OmniForcing/README.md

 ## Acknowledgements

 OmniForcing builds upon several outstanding works.
 We thank the authors of [LTX-2](https://github.com/Lightricks/LTX-2), [Self-Forcing](https://github.com/guandeh17/Self-Forcing), [CausVid](https://github.com/tianweiy/CausVid), and [DMD](https://github.com/tianweiy/DMD2) for their pioneering contributions.

+## License

+This checkpoint is derived from LTX-2 and is distributed under the LTX-2 Community License Agreement.